-Labels are key-value pairs used throughout Kestra to provide a user-defined layer of organization for flows and executions across multiple dimensions, without being limited to a single hierarchy.
+Labels are key-value pairs in Kestra that let you organize flows and executions across multiple dimensions, without being restricted to a single hierarchy.

-They allow you to organize flows and executions by project, priority, maintainer, or any other criteria relevant to your use case.
-Unlike a fixed set of categories, labels enable flexible filtering, grouping, and discovery.
+You can organize flows and executions by project, priority, maintainer, or any other relevant criteria.
+Unlike fixed categories, labels support flexible filtering, grouping, and discovery.

 Labels can be associated with both the flow definition and individual execution instances.
 This allows you to distinguish between different executions of the same flow.